 You might be enjoying your internet right now, browsing any website you can find online and connecting to anyone in the world without restriction.
 But you’ll have a different perspective when you visit these countries.
-Internet Censorship is propelled by different reasons.
-While everything is available online, internet censorship puts the limit or access to certain websites that the regulators deem as undesirable.
-This can be implemented by individuals or big organizations for various reasons.
-Reasons can range from morality, religion, business, politics, or from desires coming from good intention to an attempt to suppress a country’s access to information.
+Different reasons propel Internet Censorship.
+While everything is available online, internet censorship puts limit access to certain websites that the regulators deem as undesirable.
+Individuals or big organizations can implement this for various reasons.
+Reasons can range from morality, religion, business, and politics, or from desires coming from good intentions to an attempt to suppress a country’s access to information.
 When the internet is blocked by a country, it means that the networks are highly centralized, with a central routing system to receive all data.
 This is where all the filtering and controlling happens and the internet providers or government gets access to the main switch that can block the free passage of any data.

 Let’s take a look at some of the countries and their level of censorship.